 18. Get Inspired at a Gathering!

 Surrounding yourself with like-minded individuals who want to change the world is a powerful way to keep your motivation for change alive.
 With events for all kinds of people with many different focuses, you are sure to find what you are looking for.
-We created a list of some amazing impact-driven conferences you can check out to give you a place to start.
+We created a list of some amazing social entrepreneur conferences you can check out to give you a place to start.

 19. Learn a New Language